upenn-cis198/homework4/README.md

 strace strace echo "hello"
 ```

-Our stracer will intercept all system call that a program makes.
+Our stracer will intercept all system calls that a program makes.
 Here a "program" is
 understood as: a tree of processes, possibly running in parallel, possibly spawning
 children.
 A sample output will look like: